MikkelSchubert/adapterremoval/docs/examples.rst

 AdapterRemoval is invoked with the ``--barcode-list`` option, specifying the path to this table::

-    adapterremoval3 --file1 demux_1.fastq --file2 demux_2.fastq --basename output_demux --barcode-list barcodes.txt
+    adapterremoval3 --in-file1 demux_1.fastq --in-file2 demux_2.fastq --out-prefix output_demux --barcode-list barcodes.txt

-This generates a set of output files for each sample specified in the barcode table, using the basename (``--basename``) as the prefix, followed by a dot and the sample name, followed by a dot and the default name for a given file type.
+This generates a set of output files for each sample specified in the barcode table, using the basename (``--out-prefix``) as the prefix, followed by a dot and the sample name, followed by a dot and the default name for a given file type.
 The reports generated by AdapterRemoval contains information about the number of reads identified for each sample and (in the JSON file) detailed per-sample quality metrics.

 The maximum number of mismatches allowed when comparing barcodes is controlled using the options ``--barcode-mm``, ``--barcode-mm-r1``, and ``--barcode-mm-r2``, which specify the maximum number of mismatches total, and the maximum number of mismatches for the mate 1 and mate 2 barcodes respectively.
 Thus, if mm_1(i) and mm_2(i) represents the number of mismatches observed for barcode-pair i for a given pair of reads, these options require that